n1kdo/n1mm_view/README.md

 * left and right arrows: change displayed page
 * scroll lock button: stop automatic page changing

+If HTML_DIR is set, the dashboard will create PNG files of all the images.

+If HTML_ONLY is selected, then no screen interface is displayed.
+(Use CTRL-\ to stop dashboard).

 ## License:

 This software is licensed under the terms of the "Simplified BSD license", see [LICENSE](LICENSE).